Nicola Sturgeon says UK economic crisis worst in memory

 The pound slumped in value by 1.6% against the dollar to $1.05 on Wednesday morning, while lenders withdrew about a quarter of mortgage products overnight as they grappled with the prospect of further rises in interest rates.

-And the International Monetary Fund has rebuked the government's £45bn tax-cutting plans as being "risky" and likely to increase inequality.
+And the International Monetary Fund (IMF) has rebuked the government's £45bn tax-cutting plans as being "risky" and likely to increase inequality.

 Ms Sturgeon told a committee of senior MSPs at Holyrood that the Bank of England's intervention was "extraordinary" and showed that the UK was in the "grip of a rapidly deteriorating economic crisis".